hakai-here/Pyosint/README.md

 Rewritten the code completely ,Improved interface

 <h3> Update on 20-8-21:</h3>
-Subdomain enumeration module (enum) has been added, which is a modified version of <a href="https://github.com/RoninNakomoto/Sublist3r2">Sublist3rv2</a>
+Subdomain enumeration module (enum) has been added

 <h3> Update on 23-8-21:</h3>
 <p>